 |

-Although NLP can be used as a method of therapy, the
+| Although NLP can be used as a method of

-applications are much broader.
-Even when used as a
+therapy, the applications are much broader.

-therapy, its basically a process of teaching people how to use
+teaching people how to use their brains.

 Most therapy is remedial; that is, directed towards

 solving problems from the past.
-NLP goes much further
+NLP goes much further to

-to study excellence and teach the skills that promote positive
+study excellence and teach the skills that promote positive

-change that generates new possibilities and
+change that generates new possibilities and opportunities. |

-SOME SUPPOSITIONS OF NLP
+SUPPOSITIONS OF NLP

-People make the best choices
+People make the best choices they can at any

-they can at any given moment, given their present model of their
+given moment, given their present model of their

 world?

-"Human beings have a peculiar
+"Human beings have a peculiar trait; if they

-trait; if they find something they do doesn't work, they do it
+find something they do doesn't work, they do it

 again!"

-"If what you're doing isn't
+"If what you're doing isn't working, do

-working, do something different."
+something different."

-"The meaning of any
+"The meaning of any communication is the

-the response, change what you're doing.
+what you're doing.

-In any system, including human
+In any system, including human ones, the

-one that determines the outcome."
+determines the outcome."

 Keep asking

-How are you doing
+How are you doing that?

 How do you know?

-How can you clearly understand
+How can you clearly understand the patient's

-the patient's model of the world, and how it got to be that
+model of the world, and how it got to be that

 way."

-"Process is more important than
+"Process is more important than content.
+If you

-content.
-If you alter the content, change takes for
+alter the content, change takes for ever."

-"Problems have much more to do
+"Problems have much more to do with process,

-more easily, more quickly and more enduringly.
+more quickly and more enduringly.
 Therapy means

 change."

-"To be a good communicator, you
+"To be a good communicator, you need 3 things.

-First, to know what outcome you
+First, to know what outcome you want.

-Second, you need maximum
+Second, you need maximum flexibility in your

-flexibility in your own behaviour.
+own behaviour.

-Third, you need to be able to
+Third, you need to be able to notice, fully and

-notice, fully and accurately, the responses you are
+accurately, the responses you are getting?

-"Somewhere inside most people
+"Somewhere inside most people are the resources

-locates and then re-locates them."
+re-locates them."

-"Match, link,
+"Match, link, lead.

 NLP AIMS

-- To learn to recognise people's
+To learn to

-internal 'programming' from the neurological and linguistic cues
+recognise people's internal 'programming' from the neurological

-they give out
+and linguistic cues they give out

-- In particular to learn to spot when
+In particular to

-maladaptive modelling is going on, i.e. producing distress or
+learn to spot when maladaptive modelling is going on, i.e.

-difficulties for the individual
+producing distress or difficulties for the individual

-correct misperceptions and challenge false assumptions
+to loosen rigidities, correct misperceptions and challenge false

-- To offer specific therapeutic
+To offer

-techniques for up-dating maladaptive responses - 'new models for
+responses - 'new models for old'

-OTHERS ON NLP - NEURO LINGUISTIC
+ON NLP -

 PROGRAMMING

-"NLP cannot be dismissed as just
+"NLP cannot be dismissed as just another

-language, and the study of communication systems."
+and the study of communication systems."
+Psychology Today

-"[NLP] does offer
+"[NLP] does

-the potential for making changes without the usual agony that
+offer the potential for making changes without the usual agony that

 accompanies these phenomena. . .
 Thus it affords the opportunity to